oisinBates/oisinbates.github.io-2016-deprecated/_posts/2016-05-17-android-college-project.md

 ---
 *post in draft stage, more to come

-This app was created as part of a group project
+This app was created as part of a group project for the University of Limerick module *CS4084 - Mobile Application Development*

-We polled an API from Bitstamp.net
+We were required to design and implement a *prototype* app which polled an API of our choosing.

-Google Material Design vector icons used for buttons
+The objective of this module was to give a grounding not just in coding but in user interface design.
+As of such, alongside coding, I took an interest in the wireframing and design of the app.
+On my suggestion, we utilised Google's material design icons as image buttons on the app's home screen.

 Source code and screenshots of the finished app are accessible [here](https://github.com/oisinBates/CS4056BitcoinApp)